Getting around Ravenna

 ROUTE 75 (Ravenna railway station – Punta Marina and Lido Adriano): paid night bus

-Ravenna features many parking areas, free or on payment.
+Ravenna features many parking areas, both paid and free.

 Most of the city centre is a Limited Traffic Zone (ZTL in Italian).
 The circulation of motor vehicles is therefore subject to restrictions, according to specific time frames, and access is monitored by an electronic control system.